 This paper introduces the Minnesota Intrusion Detection System (MINDS), which uses a suite of data mining techniques to automatically detect attacks against computer networks and systems.
-While the long-term objective of MINDS is to address all aspects of intrusion detection, in this paper we focus on two specific contributions.
-First, we show how the behavior-based anomaly detection approach of MINDS is suitable for detecting new and previously unknown types of intrusions, which often indicate emerging threats.
-Specifically, we present an anomaly detection algorithm that assigns a score to each connection based on its probability of being an intrusion.
+While the long-term objective of MINDS is to address all aspects of intrusion detection, this paper focuses on two specific contributions: (i) an unsupervised anomaly detection technique that assigns a score to each network connection that reflects how anomalous the connection is, and (ii) an association pattern analysis based module that summarizes those network connections that are ranked highly anomalous by the anomaly detection module.
 Experimental results on live network traffic at the University of Minnesota show that our anomaly detection techniques are very promising and are successful in automatically detecting several novel intrusions that could not be identified using popular signature-based tools such as SNORT.
-Many of these have been reported on the CERT/CC list of recent advisories and incident notes.
-Second, we show how association pattern analysis can be used to summarize and characterize anomalous network connections.
-Given the very high volume of connections observed per unit time, such characterization of novel attacks is essential in enabling a security analyst to understand emerging threats.
-Experimental evaluation shows that the MINDS approach is useful in creating accurate summaries of attacks.
+Furthermore, given the very high volume of connections observed per unit time, association pattern based summarization of novel attacks is quite useful in enabling a security analyst to understand and characterize emerging threats.
+Keywords: network intrusion detection, novel attacks, anomaly / outlier detection, association pattern analysis